State and Local Policy Database

 Public Lighting

 We did not find information regarding the adoption of a policy requiring efficient outdoor lighting, such as the International Dark-Sky Association’s Model Lighting Ordinance.
 However, California has adopted lighting standards.
-Sacramento has installed LEDs in all traffic signals.
-The City has upgraded approximately one-third of the streetlights to LEDs and are planning to complete the rest in the near future, which will save 11 million KWF annually.
+38% of Sacramento's streetlights are LED.

 Inclusive procurement